trentm/go-ecslog/README.md

 # Features

-TODO
+TODO: fill this out

-## @timestamp diff highlighting
+## `@timestamp` diff highlighting

 By default, `ecslog` will highlight the change in a log record's `@timestamp` from the previous log record.
-With the "default" formatter the changed part of the timestamp is underlined.
+With the "default" formatter, the changed part of the timestamp is underlined.
 For example:

 ![screenshot of @timestamp diff highlighting](./docs/img/timestamp-diff-highlighting.png)